-This tutorial will help: Student Assignments Tutorial
+This tutorial will help: Recalling a Submitted Assignment

 - If you are having trouble with your usual web browser, try a different web browser.
 For example, if you usually use Microsoft Internet Explorer or Apple Safari, try Mozilla Firefox or Google Chrome, and vice-versa.

 - When uploading assignments, avoid using special characters in your filenames.